Interview Query

 count INTEGER

-Hint: To solve this, we need to break this into several steps.
-First, we should find a way to select all the instances a user purchased 2 or more products at the same time.
+Hint: We need to break this into several steps to solve this.
+First, we should find a way to select all the instances in which a user purchased 2 or more products simultaneously.
 How can we use user_id and created_at to accomplish this?

 13. Write a query to return the number of songs played on each date for each user